 Progress Review and Evaluation

-Insight Behavioral Health Centers’ training program provides ongoing feedback to doctoral interns and continually assesses interns’ progress.
+ERC-Insight’s training program provides ongoing feedback to interns and continually assesses interns’ progress.
 The goal of feedback is to facilitate ongoing clinical growth and professional development.
-In addition to receiving ongoing informal feedback, at the six-month mark and at the completion of internship, doctoral interns will receive formal, written feedback evaluating their performance.
+In addition to receiving ongoing informal feedback, at the six-month mark and at the completion of internship, interns will receive formal, written feedback evaluating their performance.